Cuckolds Lighthouse

 Maine Experience Guide Service

-For those who prefer private chartered tours for a small groups or family, join Captain Jay Farris and his crew as they provide personal lighthouse tours to nine lighthouses in the Boothbay and Kennebec River regions, with an extended tour of 11 lighthouses, including the Cuckolds Lighthouse.
-You can view these beacons by boat, or hike to some, and you may be able to view seals, porpoises, occasional whales, many marine birds, bald eagles, working lobstermen, post card fishing villages, and an old War of 1812 fort.
+For those who prefer private chartered tours for a small groups or family, join Captain Jay Farris and his crew as they provide personal lighthouse tours to nine lighthouses in the Boothbay and Kennebec River regions, with an extended tour of 11 lighthouses, which may include the Cuckolds Lighthouse, depedning on weather conditions.
+You can view these beacons by boat, or hike to some.

 Captain Jay Farris